Fort Worth Premises Liability Lawyer

 - Swimming pool accidents, and more.

 If you’ve been injured on someone else’s property in Fort Worth, Jason Stephens might be able to help you recover a monetary award.
 Call Stephens Law to set up a time to discuss your case in greater detail today.

 Jason Stephens Will Pursue All Available Damages

 An accident can turn your life upside down.
 The costs can become overwhelming, especially if your injury prevents you from getting back to work.
-If you were injured because a property owner was negligent, you may have the right to demand damages for:
+If you were injured because a property owner was negligent, you may have the right to demand economic and non-economic damages for:

 - Medical bills and expenses